Ralph Waldo Emerson

 In the end, the goal is to learn as much as possible from every experiment in order to help improve the results of future experiments.
 As such, after an experiment has been completed a scientist will typically ask themselves:

 What have I learned from this experiment?

 What will I continue doing as a result?

 What will I refrain from doing during my next experiment?

 What will I do differently next time?
 How?

-Whether you’re a scientist working through an experiment or a person living by the philosophy that life is an experiment, you will find tremendous value in asking these kind of questions.
+Whether you’re a scientist working on an experiment or a person living by the philosophy that life is an experiment, you will find tremendous value in asking these kinds of questions.